MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-for-your-organization/contact-tns-service-desk.md

 To contact the service desk:

-1. Log in to your [Teams Admin Center](https://admin.teams.microsoft.com).
+1. Log in to your [Teams admin center](https://admin.teams.microsoft.com).

 2. In the left-hand pane, select **Voice**, and then **Phone numbers**.